jeropaul/printrbot_simple/README.md

 ## Board

-currently a stock Rev F. I do plan on updating the firmware to a Marlin 2.0
+currently a Rev F printerbot board.
+Updated to Marlin 2.0.x using the details at jdwallace.com

 Useful links:
 - Board details - http://domoticx.com/mechanica-hardware-printrboard/